 Alternative 1 (No Action) would result in no change in administrative burden.
-Preferred Alternative 4 would result in an increase in administrative burden needed to track headboat vessel compliance.
-In Preferred Alternative 4, the requirement to submit "no trip forms" on a weekly basis would increase the number of responses from headboats, and is expected to result in an increase in the number of headboat operators that are non-compliant.
+Alternatives 2, 3, and 4 would result in an increase in administrative burden needed to track headboat vessel compliance.
+Alternative 3, the requirement to report daily would place a greater administrative burden on headboat vessel compliance and upon NMFS than Alternative 2 and Preferred Alternative 4, which would require weekly reporting.
+The difference between Alternative 2 and Preferred Alternative 4 is that in Preferred Alternative 4 the SRD may require reporting intervals less than a week.
+In Alternatives 2, 3 and Preferred Alternative 4, the requirement to submit "no trip forms" on a weekly basis would increase the number of responses from headboats, and is expected to result in an increase in the number of headboat operators that are non-compliant.
 The anticipated increase in non-compliant operators would result in an increase in the administrative burden to law enforcement.